Basic Grammar Skills Tutorial

 Save 10% off each course when you enroll in two or more courses.
 See suggested combinations in the right column for our most popular combinations.

-You may speak English well but find that mistakes in grammar, punctuation, spelling, and usage lessen the impact of your writing.
+You may speak English well but find that mistakes in grammar, punctuation, spelling, and usage lessen the impact of your business writing.
 Even the smallest mistake can undermine your message and incline your readers to disregard what you are saying.
-Take this class to make sure your message gets through and your ideas get the hearing they deserve.
+Take this basic grammar class to make sure your message gets through and your ideas get the hearing they deserve.

 - A full course devoted to your needs in language, grammar, punctuation, spelling, word usage, and sentence structure